ADULT CLASSES

 EDUCATION FOR MINISTRY (EfM)

-This class involves deep thinking and a lot of reading on your own.
-Readings of the Old and New Testaments, the history of the church and theology will allow you to dig deeper than most other classes.
+This class covers the basics of a theological education in the Old and New Testaments, church history, liturgy, and theology - with a strong emphasis on theological reflection.
 EfM is a four-year program that can be taken with gaps between years.
 The class will prepare you for any and all ministries you will serve in at Christ Church.
+For more information about local groups, contact Diocesan EfM Coordinator, Lisa Richey, at piergazer@gmail.com, or visit the Diocese's EfM website.